 Just like other routines and systems in your classroom, having set expectations for commenting—and discussions on digital citizenship—is essential for success with this type of #FormativeTech.
 You might introduce an age-appropriate example of great comments and an example of not so great comments to help students understand the appropriate way to provide feedback on the work of their peers.
 Although the idea of increasing the amount of freedom your students have might seem daunting, commenting makes powerful connections to real-world skills and gives you a window into student understanding.

 Reflections could be used like an exit ticket to check for student understanding at the end of a lesson.
 When your class is working in groups, there will always be a few students who struggle to have their voice heard.
 A reflection— especially one done by video— is a window into student thinking.
-Reflection videos let teachers hear the voice of the student who might not be the most vocal and impart a sense of accountability on all group members.
-If the devices you use don’t lend themselves to video recording, students can always submit an exit slip through and reflect on their learning and the progress of group projects.
+Reflection videos let teachers hear the voice of students.
+This includes the students who might not be the most vocal.
+It can also impart a sense of accountability on all group members.
+If the devices you use don’t lend themselves to video recording, students can always submit an exit slip.
+This gives them the chance to reflect on their learning and the progress of group projects.

 Video reflections give students a moment to pause, reflect, and ask questions.
-You can limit these to a simple 30 seconds if students are submitting reflections daily, or give students more room to talk if they are sending you video reflections just once a week.
-Students might use the webcam on their device to record a reflection and send the clip to you through an LMS like Google Classroom.
+You can limit these to a simple 30 seconds if students are submitting reflections daily.
+Alternatively, you can give students more room to talk if they are sending you video reflections just once a week.
+Students might use the webcam on their device to record a reflection, Then they can send the clip to you through an LMS like Google Classroom.
 Another option is to have students post their reflections as part of a video blog in a space open to fellow classmates and group members.
 As you introduce video reflections to your students, have a plan for a workflow that makes sense for the learning goals you’ve outlined and the general expectations you have for students.

-When students reflect on their work, they can include snapshots of the activity their group is working on to demonstrate their progress.
-Students might also create video reflections with the purpose of including the clips as part of a final digital portfolio to document their learning experience.
-If students are working in groups, you might decide to have one group member take on the role of creating and submitting a reflection to the teacher.
-Reflections are an opportunity for students to work on the development of soft skills like speaking clearly, demonstrating honesty, and being adaptable.
+When students reflect on their work, they can include snapshots.
+This pictures can show the activity their group is working on to demonstrate their progress.
+Students might also create video reflections.
+They might consider including the clips as part of a final digital portfolio to document their learning experience.
+If students are working in groups, they can have roles.
+You might decide to have one group member take on the role of creating and submitting a reflection to the teacher.
+Reflections are an opportunity for students to work on the development of soft skills.
+This includes speaking clearly, demonstrating honesty, and being adaptable.

-When students work in groups on a long-term project, it is impossible to sit in on every meeting or have a full picture of each group’s progress.
+When students work in groups on a long-term project, it is impossible to sit in on every meeting.
+So it is challenging to have a full picture of each group’s progress.
 The same is true when all students in your class are at different stages of an independent project. #FormativeTech can make the process of monitoring progress and checking for understanding more efficient and effective for both teachers and students.
 The ability to view student comments and listen to reflections in digital spaces gives teachers a window into what is happening in each group.
 Keep your learning goals in mind as you continue on your formative assessment fact-finding mission with technology tools.